marcobarilari/NARPS_CPPL/README.md

 spmcentral/spm:octave-latest script '/code/step_2_run_first_level.m'
 ```

-if you want to use a different docker image, simply replace `spmcentral/spm:latest` by the name of the docker image you want to use (e.g `spmcentral/spm:octave-latest`).
+If you want to use a different docker image, simply replace `spmcentral/spm:latest` by the name of the docker image you want to use (e.g `spmcentral/spm:octave-latest`).

 If you want to "log into" the docker and use its command line, you need to specify `the entrypoint`.
 For example:
 ```